Step-by-step plan: Starting a beauty salon

 Read more about business insurances.

-If you want to hire staff, you will have to comply with the Working Conditions Act.
-Hiring staff starts with good recruitment and selection.
+If you want to hire staff, you must provide a safe and healthy working environment.
+You must comply with the Working Conditions Act.
 You must also register as an employer with the Tax Administration.
 And you must draw up a risk inventory and evaluation (RI&E).
 In it, you record the safety and health risks and the measures that you take against them.

 If you make or sell cosmetic products, these products must be safe.
 For instance make-up, deodorant, and shampoo.
 You must be able to prove that the production standards are applied when making cosmetic products.
 And you must use safe ingredients.